Hardy inequalities for magnetic $p$-Laplacians: Abstract

 \section{Abstract}

-Improved Hardy inequalities for the $p$-Laplacian due to adding magnetic fields are established, while other expected results are stated as conjectures.
-Some general $L^p$ magnetic-free Hardy inequalities in the spirit of Allegretto and Huang \cite{AH} are also considered. \\ {\it 2020 Mathematics Subject Classification:} 35A23, 35R45, 83C50, 35Q40, 34K38. \\ {\it Key words:} $L^p$ Hardy inequalities; magnetic fields; optimal constants; super-solutions.
+We establish improved Hardy inequalities for the magnetic $p$-Laplacian due to adding nontrivial magnetic fields.
+We also prove that for Aharonov-Bohm magnetic fields the sharp constant in the Hardy inequality becomes strictly larger than in the case of a magnetic-free $p$-Laplacian.
+We also post some remarks with open problems. \\ {\it 2020 Mathematics Subject Classification:} 35A23, 35R45, 83C50, 35Q40, 34K38. \\ {\it Key words:} $L^p$ Hardy inequalities; magnetic fields; optimal constants;